sahuljr7/ai-platform-htm/README.md

 npm run dev
 ```

-## Contribute

-We welcome contributions from the community to enhance Genius further.
-To contribute, follow these steps:

-1. Fork the repository.

-2. Create a new branch.

-3. Make your changes and commit them.

-4. Push the changes to your fork.

-5. Submit a pull request to the main repository.

 ## Future Roadmap

 We are continually working on adding more exciting features and improvements to Genius.
 Stay tuned for updates!

-## License

-Genius is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.

-## Contact

-Have questions or suggestions?
-Feel free to contact our team at contact@geniusai.com or open an issue in this repository.

-Let's create the future of AI together! 🌐✨